 Figures in this table over 2012 to 2020 are final.
 The figures for 2021 are provisional.

 Changes as of March 2022:

-The provisional figures for the first quarter of 2021 have been added.
+The provisional figures for the second quarter of 2021 have been added.

 When will new figures be published?

-The new figures for the second quarter 2021 are likely to be available in the third quarter of 2021.
+The new figures for the third quarter of 2021 are expected in the fourth quarter of 2021.

 - Inbound tourism by air

-- Tourists who arrived by plane on Bonaire, St Eustatius or Saba.
-An airplane passenger is counted as a tourist, when he or she is not registered in the population register of the island in question.
+- Visitors who arrived by plane on Bonaire, St Eustatius or Saba.
+An airplane passenger is counted as a visitor, when he or she is not registered in the population register of the island in question (PIVA).
 So it is not just about people travelling for their ' pleasure ', but also about people travelling for other purposes such as business and health.